 Electric central heating with multi-fuel stove in sitting area.
 Electric double oven and hob, microwave, fridge, freezer, washing machine, dishwasher, TV with Freeview, DVD.
 Fuel, power and starter pack for multi-fuel stove inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Lockable bike storage.
 Rear lawned garden with patio area, summerhouse, furniture and BBQ.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
-Shop 2.2 miles, pub 2 miles.
+Shop in petrol station 3.5 miles, pub 2 miles.
 Note: This is a traditional cottage with low ceilings on the first floor.

 About the location

 Aberystwyth 12 miles.